Japanese artist Sachi Myachi tickles senses and washes hair

 A though decision is being made too: the handpump to get the water up the structure is not up to the task and will be replaced by a tank-and bucket system.
 Nena seems disappointed.
 "I understand that the handpump isn't reliable enough, but we worked so long to try and make it work, I can't let go of it yet," she says.

 Meanwhile, Lodewijk and Charlotte grab a bike and a bucket to get some water-cleaning micro organisms, 7 kilometers away from the festival.
 It seems like they take the water treatment very seriously.
 "The micro organisms, a.k.a. super tiny animals, feed themselves from the soap and hair particles in the disposed water," Charlotte says.
 She laughs: "The supplier said they will probably die within a few days, as they usually eat a lot more.
 Like pee and poo."

 Technically the salon is almost good to go.
 But what about the customer interaction?
 For the finishing touch, a small infographic is laser cutted in wood.
 A customer guide will lead visitours through water journey, from fetching the bucket to disposing the water.
 This way the treatment is not solely relaxing but also informative.

-Last but not least, the hair washers need to get training.
-Sachi explains the process step by step: "People need to feel at ease.
-Explain the process and the steps, make sure the water is not too hot, Make sure they lie comfortable.
-Oh yes, and don't poor water in the customer's ears".
-Luckily more than enough villagers are willing to volunteer.
-Only a few more times to practice before the first festival visitors will come the next day.
+Last but not least, the hair washers who will be actually washing the hair of all the people with dirty hair, need to get training.
+Sachi explains the process step by step: "People need to feel at ease," she says, "explain the process and the steps, make sure the water is not too hot and make sure they are comfortable.
+Oh yes, and don't poor water in the customer's ears.".
+Luckily, more than enough Villagers are willing to volunteer.
+The next day, the first real visitors will arrive, so better make those test runs count.

-This post will be updated daily, for the duration of DORP.
+This post was updated daily, for the duration of DORP 2017.